 One of the biggest problems in the evolution debate has been created by evolutionists themselves.
 They have intertwined science, evolution, natural selection, and abiogenesis, into one big inseparable category, and have caused confusion in the process.
 For the sake of argument, I have provided my simple, non-scientific explanations for these terms:

-Bill Nye recently said in an interview, “it’s fine if you as an adult want to run around pretending or claiming that you don’t believe in evolution, but if we educate a generation of people who don’t believe in science, that’s a recipe for disaster” [^1].
+Bill Nye recently said in an interview, “it’s fine if you as an adult want to run around pretending or claiming that you don’t believe in evolution, but if we educate a generation of people who don’t believe in science, that’s a recipe for disaster”1.
 Based on the definitions above, it should be immediately clear where the problem with this statement lies.
 The problem isn’t that people don’t believe in science, the problem is that people don’t believe in evolution.
-That _would_ be a problem if we educated a generation of people who didn’t believe in science, but evolution is only one area of science, and I don’t think science as a whole would suffer if it was scrapped.
+That would be a problem if we educated a generation of people who didn’t believe in science, but evolution is only one area of science, and I don’t think science as a whole would suffer if it was scrapped.
 If fact, it may improve its reputation.

 Another problem is the ambiguity of the word evolution.
 Since evolution describes a process of change, it has become common to describe any change as evolution.
 While this can make writing more exciting, incorrect usage can lead to problems of clarity.
-For example, in the article, _Antibiotic Resistance: Delaying the Inevitable_ [^2], changes in _Neisseria gonorrhoeae_, the bacteria that causes gonorrhea, is used as an example of evolution.
+For example, in the article, Antibiotic Resistance: Delaying the Inevitable2, changes in Neisseria gonorrhoeae, the bacteria that causes gonorrhea, is used as an example of evolution.
 If we refer back to the definitions I listed above, we should again see the problem here.
-The strain of _Neisseria gonorrhoeae_ that was not resistant to antibiotics, has mutated into a strain of _Neisseria gonorrhoeae_ that _is_ resistant to antibiotics.
-We do not have a new species, therefore, evolution has not occurred. _Neisseria gonorrhoeae_ has adapted to the use of antibiotics, therefore, it is natural selection that has occurred.
+The strain of Neisseria gonorrhoeae that was not resistant to antibiotics, has mutated into a strain of Neisseria gonorrhoeae that is resistant to antibiotics.
+We do not have a new species, therefore, evolution has not occurred.
+Neisseria gonorrhoeae has adapted to the use of antibiotics, therefore, it is natural selection that has occurred.
 We have ended with the same species we started with, simply featuring different environmental adaptations.

 Without going on and on, I’m sure you can understand the point I’m trying to make.
 Evolution, natural selection, and science are not the same thing, and the attempt to make these the same has not been without consequences.